tira-io/ir-experiment-platform/tira-ir-starters/chatnoir/README.md

 ## Local Development

 Please use the `tira-run` command (can be installed via `pip3 install tira`) to test that your retrieval approach is correctly installed inside the Docker image.
-For example, you can run the following command inside this directory to retrieve with the ChatNoir retrieval model from our tira-ir-starter on a small example (using the first 3 queries of the TREC Web Track 2009):
+For example, you can run the following command inside this directory to retrieve with the tira-ir-starter for ChatNoir on a small example using the first 3 queries of the TREC Web Track 2009:

 ```
 tira-run \